| History Walter Dandy was the first to

 radiation therapy unless the tumor recurs.
 We do not routinely give spinal

 radiation unless there is radiographic evidence of tumor seeding.
+Chemotherapy is reserved for

 those patients with nongerminomatous malignant germ cell tumors.
 In these